let js

 Breakdown:

-loop.
-For each iteration of the outer loop, the function creates an empty inner array using thenew Array(n)
+• The function then iterates over the outer array using a for loop.
+For each iteration of the outer loop, the function creates an empty inner array using the new Array(n) syntax.

 Applications: